Pyxus/fray/README.md

 ### Complex Input Detection

 Fray provides tools for detecting the 'complex' inputs featured in many fighting games such as [directional inputs](https://mugen.fandom.com/wiki/Command_input#Directional_inputs), [motion inputs](https://mugen.fandom.com/wiki/Command_input#Motion_input), [charged inputs](https://clips.twitch.tv/FuriousObservantOrcaGrammarKing-c1wo4zhroMVZ9I7y), and [sequence inputs](https://mugen.fandom.com/wiki/Command_input#Sequence_inputs).

+### Hitbox Management

+Fray provides a template hitbox which is an `Area` node with an `attributes` property.
+Attributes can be extended to determine the properties of the hitbox they are attached to.
+In addition, Fray provides tools for managing these hitboxes in the form of hit states.
+Hit states can control which hitbox child node is active through a single property in the inspector which can be keyed in animations for easy syncing.

 ## ⚙ Installation